joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Investment Focus: BGV invests in startups that address societal and environmental challenges using technology-driven solutions.
 The fund has a broad impact focus, encompassing areas such as health, education, climate change, sustainability, civic engagement, and social justice.

-Accelerator Program: BGV runs an intensive three-month accelerator program that provides selected startups with funding, mentorship, and support.
-The program includes a combination of workshops, mentoring sessions, and networking opportunities designed to help startups refine their business models, develop their products, and prepare for growth and investment.
+Accelerator Program: BGV runs an intensive three-month accelerator program that provides selected startups with funding, mentorship, workshops, networking opportunities, and support.

-Investment and Support: Upon acceptance into the accelerator program, BGV provides startups with an initial investment, typically in the form of seed funding.
-The funding helps cover the startups' early-stage costs, including product development, market validation, and team building.
+Investment and Support: Upon acceptance into the accelerator program, BGV provides startups with an initial investment, to cover the startups' early-stage costs, including product development, market validation, and team building.

 Impact Investing: Startups in the BGV portfolio are encouraged to track and assess the social and environmental impact of their products or services.
-BGV supports startups in integrating impact measurement frameworks into their operations, enabling them to understand and communicate their impact to stakeholders.
+BGV supports startups in integrating impact measurement frameworks into their operations.

-Portfolio and Alumni:  Some examples of BGV's portfolio companies include Open Bionics (a company creating affordable and customizable bionic limbs), GoodGym (a community fitness platform that combines exercise with social impact), and Open Utility (a peer-to-peer energy marketplace).
-BGV's alumni network comprises a community of impact-driven entrepreneurs who continue to receive support and connections beyond the initial accelerator program.
+Portfolio and Alumni: Open Bionics (a company creating affordable and customizable bionic limbs), GoodGym (a community fitness platform that combines exercise with social impact), and Open Utility (a peer-to-peer energy marketplace).

-Partnerships and Collaboration: BGV collaborates with a wide range of organizations, including corporates, foundations, government entities, and academic institutions.
-BGV also works closely with investors interested in impact-driven ventures, connecting them with startups in its portfolio and facilitating potential investment opportunities.
+Partnerships and Collaboration: BGV collaborates with a wide range of organizations, including corporations, foundations, government entities, and academic institutions.
+BGV also works closely with investors interested in impact-driven ventures.

 ## Greylock Partners